December 22, 1993

 It was also found that the exemption from disclosure conferred by

-§50-a of the Civil Rights Law "was designed to limit access to said
+§50-a of the Civil Rights Law "was designed to limit access

 personnel records by criminal defense counsel, who used the